StagPython/StagPy/README.md

 You can change the default behaviour by editing the `defaut_config` variable definition in the `constants.py` module.
 You can also ask for a specific file from the command line.
-For example, if your data file is `output/bin_x05600`, you can access it with `./main.py -p output -n bin -s 5600` (see `./main.py -h` for a complete list of options).
+For example, if your data file is `output/bin_x05600`, you can access it with `./main.py -p output -n bin -s 5600 field` (see `./main.py -h` for a complete list of options).

 The time step option `-s` allows you to specify a range of time steps in a way which mimic the slicing syntax: `begin:end:gap` (both ends included).
 If the